pinguin999/vscode-docs/tutorials/docker-extension/getting-started.md

 ## Prerequisites

-To complete this tutorial you need an Azure account, Docker, Visual Studio Code with , a Node.js or Python environment, and an app that you'd like to deploy using containers.
+To complete this tutorial you need an Azure account, Docker, Visual Studio Code with the necessary extensions, a Node.js or Python environment, and an app that you'd like to deploy using containers.

 ### Azure account